definitelynotstarlord/SlowHeim/README.md

   - Cartography table will explore a full 1000m radius over the course of 10 in-game days
     - Even though you are playing "NoMap", having multiple cartography tables throughout the world will slowly build a full map
     - Take note breaking the table destroys map data.
 If you would like to move your table, you must do so by taking advantage of the ZenRedecorate mod - instructions at the bottom of this section
   - You cannot place pins on the map like normal.
-You must craft a
+You must craft a Map Pin and attach it to a sign
   - Item stands now acts like chests
   - Beehives now act as chests
   - You will not consume as much stamina on paths, so make paths, lots of paths